Navy Swim Test Qualifications

-Second-Class Swim Test
+Second Class Swim Test

 A second class swim test is a test to determine if a person can stay afloat and survive without the use of a personal flotation device indefinitely.
-The second class swimmer qualification is used as an entry-level requirement for small boat operators, Naval aircrew and rescue swimmers.
+The second class swimmer qualification is used as an entry-level requirement for small boat operators, Naval aircrew, and rescue swimmers.

-The second class swim test consists of a deep water jump, 100 yards swim demonstrating 25 yards each of the crawl stroke, breaststroke, sidestroke, and elementary backstroke.
+The second class swim test consists of a deep water jump, 100-yard swim demonstrating 25 yards each of the crawl stroke, breaststroke, sidestroke, and elementary backstroke.
 Immediately after the completion of the swim, without leaving the water, students will prone float (face down) for 5 minutes and transition to a back float before exiting the water.

-First-Class Swim Test
+First Class Swim Test